fusion-energy/neutronics-workshop/README.md

 Please allow 15 minutes for this task.

-Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/16).
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/16).

 In this task mesh tallies will be produced and visualized.